mtakeno/volume-em-pubs/README.md

 Initial idea and data from Timothy Lee, Georgia Institute of Technology. http://www.bioengineering.gatech.edu/people/timothy-lee

-This is a personal toy project to learn interactive graphing in Python.
+This started as a personal toy project to learn interactive graphing in Python.